9-9-9-9/Bit-Heroes-bot/README.md

 *This function does not support select level/mode, how many badge/ticket/... to consumes and can only everything by default so please chose everything first manually then use this*

 - Mini-client or Web:
+  - Windows:
-  - Windows: click and run `afk.bat`
+    - click and run `afk.bat`
+    - or run from command line: `java -jar BitHeroes.jar afk`
+  - Linux/Mac:
-  - Linux/Mac: run `./afk.sh` from terminal
+    - run `./afk.sh` from terminal
+    - or command `java -jar BitHeroes.jar afk`
-- Steam:
+- Not support Steam
-  (not supported)

 Supported flags:
 - `--pvp` do PVP